Meet the Internal Medicine Team in Waltham • MSPCA-Angell

 Diplomate, American College of Veterinary Internal Medicine, 2013

-Lisa Gorman, DVM, DACVIM
+Lisa Gorman, DVM, DACVIM-SA

 Dr. Lisa Gorman is originally from Massachusetts and earned her Bachelor of Arts (BA) in Biology from Cornell University in 2007.
 She attended veterinary school at Washington State University, where she graduated with honors in 2011.
 Dr. Gorman completed her rotating internship at the Animal Medical Center in New York in 2012, and went on to pursue a small animal internal medicine residency at the University of Minnesota, which she finished in 2015.
 She worked at a referral hospital in Connecticut for 2 years before moving back to Massachusetts and joining the Angell West team.
 In her free time, Dr. Gorman enjoys reading, playing the piano, baking, traveling, and hiking with her dogs Jude and Roger.